 "Castlefield exists to help its clients and co-owners (employees) to achieve their personal goals.
 It’s that simple.
 We do this in such a way as to respect the interests of the widest range of stakeholders."

-"Having this purpose makes it impossible for us not to invest sustainably.
-We summarise this purpose as: ‘gathering assets, to do good’."
+"We summarise this purpose as: ‘gathering assets, to do good’."

 Our proprietary investment approach

-Learn more about B.E.S.T
+Learn More About B.E.S.T

 We will not invest in companies that derive more than 10% of revenue or operating profit (whichever percentage is higher) from controversial industries, products and activities.